AVSystem/developer-zone/docs/LwM2M_Client/Nordic/nRF7002DK.md

 0. Use the `anjay start` command to run the Client.
 0. Go to {{ coiote_short_name }} to check if your device is connected.
 Click **Next**, then **Go to Summary**, then **Finish**.
 You should see your device registered.

+## Next steps

+If you want to develop your own LwM2M-enabled application based on Nordic nRF7002 DK, check [Anjay-zephyr-client](https://github.com/AVSystem/Anjay-zephyr-client) and start prototyping!